primostasis123/lifekeys_test/README.md

-LOGIN
+LOGIN DETAILS

-Manage Account - has permission to edit and to view all the check-ins
+Manager Account - has permission to edit and to view all the check-ins

 &nbsp;Username: bob